nannau/nc2pt/README.md

 ## What intended use cases of nc2pt?
 * standardizing and making metadata uniform between datasets

-* aligns different grids perfectly by re-projecting them onto one another -- nc2pt projects the low-resolution (lr) regular grids onto the high-resolution curvilinear grids (hr). nc2pt assumes the curvilinear dimensions are like `rlat` or `rlon`.
-It was originally designed to support super-resolution problems.
+* aligns different grids perfectly by re-projecting them onto one another -- nc2pt projects the low-resolution (lr) regular grids onto high-resolution curvilinear grids (hr).
+This step can be configured to suit specific datasets.

 * selects individual years as test years or training years